John Ddumba Ssentamu

 John Ddumba Ssentamu (born 1953) is a Ugandan economist, academic and banker.
-Currently, he is a Professor of Economics and former Vice-Chancellor (2012-2017) at Makerere University, Uganda's oldest university, founded in 1922.
-He also serves as chairman of the board of Centenary Bank, the second-largest indigenous commercial bank in the country.
+He is a professor of economics and former Vice-Chancellor (2012-2017) at Makerere University, Uganda's oldest university, founded in 1922.
+He is chairman of Centenary Bank, the second-largest indigenous commercial bank in the country.

 Background

 He was born in 1953, in Masaka District, Buddu County, Central Uganda.

 Education

 Professor Ddumba Ssentamu attended St. Mary's College Kisubi for his 0-Level and A-Level classes (S1-S6).
-He then entered Makerere University in 1974, to study Economics, graduating with the degree of Bachelor of Arts in Economics (BA.Econ.), in 1977.
+He then entered Makerere University in 1974, to study Economics, graduating with the degree of Bachelor of Arts in Economics, in 1977.
 He then left Makerere to pursue further studies in Canada.

-He obtained the degree of Master of Arts in Economics (MA.Econ.), from the University of Waterloo, in Waterloo, Ontario, Canada in 1979.
+He obtained the degree of Master of Arts in Economics, from the University of Waterloo, in Waterloo, Ontario, Canada in 1979.
 He then returned to Makerere to pursue his doctorate degree, graduating with the degree of Doctor of Philosophy (PhD), also in Economics.